OpenModelica/OpenModelica/doc/UsersGuide/source/OM_DOWithAnnotations.rst

    example will be provided later).
 Going up to 1e-8 may be advisable in some cases.

+-  *Define the variable to be determined by DO*.
+   The variable the DO must determine is the one having input attribute.
+   It can have (constant) min and max attributes, which are interpreted as boxed path constraints on input.

 -  *Indicate the minimisation goal*.
 We can indicate whether we must just minimise a quantity, or the integral of a quantity (see (1)., as
    follows: